 Bolivia is one of PJSC Gazprom’s priority regions in South America in terms of acquiring oil and gas assets and exploring potential new markets.
-Currently Gazprom International operates two representative offices in the country in Santa Cruz and La Paz.
+Currently Gazprom International operates representative office in the country in Santa Cruz.

 Bolivia ranks third in South America in terms of hydrocarbon production levels.
 The country produces more than 20 bcm of natural gas per year most of which is then exported to Brazil and Argentina.
 Bolivia has estimated proven natural gas reserves of 11 tcf (approximately 300 bcm).
 According to Bolivian government estimates, the actual volume of natural gas reserves found in the country is equivalent to 60 tcf (approximately 2 tcm) as of 2016.
 The expert opinion of the Bolivian Ministry of Hydrocarbons and Energy (MHE) is that the country’s main natural gas reserves are concentrated in three oil-and-gas-bearing regions (departments): La Paz (over 560 bcm), Tarija (over 500 bcm), and Santa Cruz (over 350 bcm).

 Cooperation with Bolivia is based upon on a Memorandum of Understanding signed by PJSC Gazprom and YPFB (Yacimientos Petroliferos Fiscales Bolivianos), Bolivia's state oil and gas company, on 21 February, 2007.
 The Memorandum covers such aspects of cooperation as production, transportation, and processing of natural gas, as well as scientific and technical collaboration.